 There is an established strong network of expats living in Medellín with regular meetups.
 Almost every night of the week, you can find an event or meetup in the city.

-Also, Medellin Guru hosts the largest monthly expat events in Medellín, our Medellin Guru Meetups have averaged over 165 attendees in our past five meetups.
+Also, Medellin Guru hosts the largest monthly expat events in Medellín, our Medellin Guru Meetups averaged over 175 attendees in our 12 events in 2019.

 10. The Colombian People

 The Colombian people (otherwise known as Paisas in Medellín) are some of the nicest and most welcoming people I have met in Latin America or Europe or Asia.
 There seems to be a culture of welcoming and inclusiveness that I haven’t really experienced elsewhere.

 For example, if you are lost and can’t find your destination, it is commonplace to ask a local on the street and they will point you in the right direction.
 But their directions may not always be correct in my experience, but I appreciate the effort and kindness.
 And there will be someone else along the way to help out.

 In addition, in my experience, Colombians in general are happy and positive people.
 There have even been a number of global happiness surveys over the past few years and Colombia frequently ranks in the top three.
 And several times Colombia has even been ranked number one.
 For example, here’s a survey from WIN/Gallup in 2015 where Colombia was ranked the happiest country in the world.